AngularClass/retain-app/README.md

 # Workflow
 * Start the course
-* What the video for the current lesson
+* Watch the video for the current lesson
 * Checkout to the appropriate branch for the lesson
 * Follow along and build the app!